- When will the USF PA program be accredited?

 The degree will be a Master’s Degree in Physician Assistant Studies (MPAS).

-Yes, and along with the bachelors degree, all the prerequisites must be completed prior to class start.
+Yes, and along with the Bachelor's degree, all the prerequisites are strongly suggested.

 - Is there any standardized testing required for admissions?